 The existing street section [top] has more travel lanes than is necessary for the amount of vehicles that travel on Route 1.
-The street can be transformed [bottom] into a complete street with various elements such as outdoor seating, sidewalk trees, pedestrian-level lighting, on-street parking, enhanced transit, car lanes, median trees, and a wide greenway (the Fall Line Trail).
+The street can be transformed [bottom] into a complete street with various elements such as outdoor seating, sidewalk trees, pedestrian-level lighting, on-street parking, enhanced transit, car lanes, median trees, and a wide greenway (the Ashland to Petersburg Trail).

-Priority Growth Node Route 1 / Bells Road
+Route 1 / Bells Road